A BRIEF HISTORY OF ST. JOHN'S EVANGELICAL LUTHERAN CHURCH

 On April 23, 1950, Pastor Walther Eissfeldt was installed and during his term of service, the LLL, PTL, and Sunday school were organized.

-Pastors serving after Pastor Eissfeldt's departure in July 1960 included Pastors Fred Stennfeld, James Brammier, William Allshouse, Hugh McGhghy, Robert Smith, Gunard Heikkila and Mark Haller.
+Pastors serving after Pastor Eissfeldt's departure in July 1960 included Pastors Fred Stennfeld, James Brammier, William Allshouse, Hugh McGhghy, Robert Smith, Gunard Heikkila, Mark Haller and Daniel Olson.
 Lay ministers Leonard Johnson and David Hagen also served the congregation.
-Dr. Rev. Daniel Olson was installed on August 31, 2008, and is currently serving the congregation.
+Rev. J. Kevin Wyckoff was installed on November 30, 2015, and is currently serving the congregation.

 HISTORY OF ST. JOHN'S LUTHERAN SCHOOL